CrystalFerrai/ValheimMods/Underwater/package/README.md

 Adds an option for players to walk along the seafloor instead of swimming at the water surface.
-This option can be changed in the mod config or by pressing the `Backspace` key in game.
+This option can be changed in the mod config or by pressing the `Backspace` key in game (key can be changed in config).

 This mod was created primarily to assist with placing building pieces underwater.
 I may try to add diving controls in the future, but for now the options are to swim on the surface or walk on the bottom.